Tracy K. Smith Life on Mars

 A stronger poem, I think, but every bit as lovely as morning, the best time of day, the most creative time of day, the time of day I need no alarm clock to greet.
 Speaking of days, maybe we need to discover the Norwegian word for “egg poems.”

-Love, dogs, or eggs, may yours be a good one, no matter how much remains of it.
+Love, dogs, eggs — may yours go over easy and be a good day, no matter how much remains of it.